 The health and safety of our patients is our top priority.
 At VCU Health and Massey Cancer Center, we are closely monitoring COVID-19 and have implemented several measures for our patients, employees and visitors to ensure their safety.
 Learn about the precautions we are taking at vcuhealth.org/covid-19.

 Is It OK for me or my child to come to VCU Massey Cancer Center for my cancer treatment?

 If you or your child do/does not have fever or respiratory symptoms, we recommend that you keep your scheduled cancer treatment appointments.
 If you or your child are/is having mild symptoms, we recommend rescheduling an appointment if it is not urgent.
 If you or your child have symptoms and your appointment is urgent, please contact your Massey medical team prior to coming to see us so we can take appropriate precautions.

 Our clinics and valet parking remain open and operational, but the way we deliver care is changing to best serve all of our patients during COVID-19, while offering a safe environment for providing and receiving care.
-To increase our ability to care for those with urgent and emergency medical needs in times of COVID-19, we are limiting elective procedures that are non-urgent and offering alternative solutions for routine care.
 For further details, please visit the VCU Health COVID-19 website, where this information is regularly updated.